-Varied choices of plant protein eaten throughout the day can easily supply the essential amino acids.
-It is not necessary to plan combinations of foods to obtain enough protein or the right mix of amino acids (protein components) since a varied diet throughout the day will provide a good balance already.
-If you require any dietary advice, please consult a reputable (vegetarian) naturopath.
+Varied choices of plant protein eaten throughout the day can easily supply the essential amino acids.¹ It is not necessary to plan combinations of foods to obtain enough protein or the right mix of amino acids (protein components) since a varied diet throughout the day will provide a good balance already.
+If you require any dietary advice, please consult a reputable (vegetarian) naturopath/dietitician or nutritionist.

 Soy products are especially good plant-based sources of protein, and contain all the essential amino acids.

-There are a lot of great recipes using beans and they’re not all with chilli!
+There are a lot of great recipes using legumes and they’re not all with chilli!
 Using them as a staple in your diet is inexpensive, healthy and easy.
 We have tips below on how to soak and cook beans but you can also easily buy tinned beans and lentils, meaning that you can cut out the soaking steps in any recipe you find.
-Check out our bean recipes page and if you would like recipes recommended by our committee, our Home Tried Favourites recipe book has plenty, with additional cooking tips.
+Check out our bean recipes page and/or try our Home Tried Favourites recipe book which has plenty of great recipes, with additional cooking tips.

 Soak the beans overnight in plenty of cold water which helps remove the complex sugars that contribute to flatulence.
 Discard the soaking water and cook until tender in fresh water.

-Some beans contain toxic substances but these are eliminated by correct simple cooking procedures as mentioned above.
+Some beans contain toxic substances but these are eliminated by correct simple cooking procedures.
 You may hear that beans contain hemaglutins (which can clump red blood cells) and trypsin inhibits (which retard growth) but this is not a concern when the beans are soaked and cooked until tender.
 Liken beans to potatoes; we were not meant to eat potatoes raw either – they can be poisonous raw, but nutritious cooked.

 Cooked beans freeze very well for convenient future use.
 When you have time e.g. in a weekend, have a ‘bean day’.
 Cook a variety of beans which have been soaked overnight, and store in one cup lots in the freezer for the busy weeks ahead.